jimm/www-ellisislandband-net/schedule.md

   6:30 - 8:00.
 Corner of Post Road (Route 1) and Reef Road.

 * **August 25th, 2022** &ndash; Warde Baseball fundraiser at BRYAC, 3074
   Fairfield Avenue, Bridgeport, CT.
 8-11pm.
+Your $20 donation goes to the team.

 * **August 27th, 2022** &ndash; *Black Rock PorchFest* in Bridgeport, CT.
   We'll be at 49 Fayerweather Terrace from 5-6pm.